Depth-graded motivic multiple zeta values: Introduction

 Multiple zeta values are defined for integers $n_1,\ldots, n_{r-1}\geq 1$ and $n_r\geq2$ by

 Their weight is the quantity $n_1+\ldots +n_r$, and their depth is the number of indices $r$.
-Since the standard transcendence conjectures for multiple zeta values are inaccessible, one can replace the study of multiple zeta values with motivic multiple zeta values
+Relations between multiple zeta values of depth two were first studied by Euler.
+Let $\mathcal{Z}_N$ denote the $\Q$-vector space spanned by multiple zeta values in weight $N$.
+Zagier conjectured that the dimension of $\mathcal{Z}_N$ can be expressed using the generating series